Luvanmusiq

-Luvanmusiq (Lovin' Musiq) is the fourth release by the singer-songwriter Musiq Soulchild, the first under his contract with Atlantic Records.
-The lead single, "B.U.D.D.Y.", was released to U.S. radio in late November 2006; it reached number two on the R&B chart, and number 36 on the Billboard Hot 100.
-Following its release, it entered the U.S. Billboard 200 at number 1, with 149,774 copies sold.
-During the same week, the second single, "Teachme", entered the U.S. Hot R&B/Hip-Hop Songs chart at number 54, and rose to number five in its thirteenth week.
+Luvanmusiq (pronounced Lovin' Musiq) is the fourth studio album by the singer-songwriter Musiq Soulchild, the first under his contract with Atlantic Records.
+The lead single, "B.U.D.D.Y.", was released to US radio in late November 2006; it reached number two on the R&B chart, and number 36 on the Billboard Hot 100.
+Following its release, it entered the US Billboard 200 at number 1, with 149,774 copies sold.
+During the same week, the second single, "Teachme", entered the US Hot R&B/Hip-Hop Songs chart at number 54, and rose to number five in its thirteenth week.
 "Teachme" also entered the Hot 100 at number 92 on the issue date, May 26, 2007.
-By July 11, 2007, the album had sold 789,377 copies in the U.S.

 The third single from the album was "Makeyouhappy", first said in an entry on Soulchild's MySpace blog.
 The song entered the Hot R&B/Hip-hop Songs chart, peaking at number 61.
 The album was nominated for Best R&B Album at the 50th Grammy Awards.